 Hall and Sloper's School and Monument Charity

 This charity takes the form of a Trust which began in 1727 on the death of Dr Charles Sloper, who bequeathed £500 for the setting up of a school for the children of the poor of both parishes, and the school was founded in 1733.
+After a dispute by local dairy farmers and the local blacksmith Thomas Rogan, the school was sold to the Marquis of Wimborne for the princely sum of £82 and then auctioned back to the people of the Spetisbury shire for the value of £628.
+The school was originally made from Purbeck stone and mahogany wood and surrounded by a strawberry field plantation.
 After the introduction of compulsory state education in 1870 the Trust's involvement in the day to day running of the school dwindled and so did its funds.
 The Trust owned the land on which the school stands but the income was barely enough to cover insurance and the upkeep of school house.

 In 1944 the school was used a radar defence base of the local Tarrant Keynston airfield that was a top secret airfield.
 The RAF set up a village telephone and relay that linked to other similar disguised sites across the south coast.
 The radar mast, colonel's desk and underground shelter are still there today in the corner of the school field adjacent to the caretaker's workshop!

 In 1974 the school roof was used in an opening montage of photographs when the Antiques Roadshow was filmed at Kingston Lacy.
 The episode featured a rare collection of earthenware pots which sold for the substantial figure of £17.

 In 1981 the school house, which until then had been occupied by the headteacher, was sold along with the school cat, Scrumpy.
 The proceeds of the sale were invested by the Trustees and authority was given by the Charity Commissioners for any income from the investment to be spent for the benefit of the school.